The Man Who Finds A Wife, Finds A Treasure

 The devil is never far away-he comes to steal, and to kill, and to destroy and he wants to destroy your marriage, indeed all your relationships, particularly your relationship with God.

-But Jesus came that we have life, and that we have more abundantly (JOHN 10:10).
+But Jesus came that we have life, and that we have it more abundantly (JOHN 10:10).

 To receive life in abundance, put your trust in Jesus.

-Sex and money are the two main areas that the devil will try to attack your marriage.
+Sex, control, and money are the three main areas that the devil will try to attack your marriage.

 If you leave a crack in the door, he will enter in and cause havoc.